apache/sling-site/src/main/jbake/content/documentation/bundles/repository-initialization.md

     # test-20.txt

     # Various "create path" tests

+    # Nodetypes:
+    # A nodetype in brackets right after "create path", like
+    # sling:Folder below, sets the default type for all path
+    # segments of this statement.
+    # A nodetype in brackets at the end of a path segment, like
+    # nt:unstructured below, applies just to that path segment.
+    # If no specific nodetype is set, the repository uses its
+    # default based on node type definitions.

     create path (sling:Folder) /var/discovery(nt:unstructured)/somefolder

+    # more tests and examples
     create path /one/two/three
     create path /three/four(nt:folk)/five(nt:jazz)/six
     create path (nt:x) /seven/eight/nine